Posted - January 26, 2012 | Updated : February 8, 2012 | June 9, 2012 | August 9, 2015

 And Catwoman, her face, perfect full red lips, haughty eyes just right for the scene.

 Jim Lee does Batman.
 Don't miss it.
-It starts here in issue 608.
+It starts here.
 Hush starts here.

 This comic starts out with Batman entirely helpless and surrounded by street toughs who naturally want to see the man under the mask.
 It's both surprising and wonderful to see Batman's costume booby-trapped against such an eventuality.